- Emily King

 Paper Johns

-The popular pizza company recently dropped their first line of NFTS through a series of handbag designs inspired by their own pizza delivery bag; they are calling it Johns X Cheddar.
-The collection is made up of 19,840 items, a nod to the year Papa Johns was founded (1984).
+The popular pizza company recently launched its first line of NFTS through a series of handbag designs inspired by its pizza delivery bag; they call it Johns X Cheddar.
+The collection includes 19,840 items, a nod to the year Papa Johns was founded (1984).

 The Grammys